LeosonH/prototyping-in-javascript/docs/README.md

+## Github page docs
+This folder is currently being used as a test for publishing github pages.

 ## Save The Apples

 **MyTimerGame.html** is the html document for the game.
 The objective is to click on as many of the randomly moving apples as possible within a set amount of time.